Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 In Tamil Nadu, the latest limit for non-creamy layer status for Other Backward Classes (OBCs) is an annual income of up to Rs.
 8 lakh for the financial year 2021-22.
 This limit is reviewed periodically and subject to change based on government policies and recommendations.

-How Can I Update OBC NCL Certificate?
+How Can I Update the OBC NCL Certificate?

-To renew, take your old OBC certificate to a stamp wender in your district or tehsil court.
+To renew, take your old OBC NCL certificate to a stamp wender in your district or tehsil court.
 He should give you all of the necessary documents, and then you should go to your local tehsil office.
 Your renewed OBC NCL certificate should be issued by the tehsildar.

 Application Procedure for Obtaining Non-Creamy Layer Certificate